 End the meeting with a smile and firm handshake, but not a bone crusher!
 Thank your interviewer for his or her time and be sure to find out the next steps or when you are likely to hear back.

 For some senior positions the recruitment process is often dragged out and it can take weeks or even months.
-You have a right to know if the decision is likely to be delayed, make sure your interviewer is aware of your time line and how long you are prepared to wait before you might take another offer.
+You have a right to know if the process is likely to be protracted, make sure your interviewer is aware of your time line and how long you are prepared to wait before you might take another offer.
 It is unreasonable for an employer to expect you to prepare for many interviews over several weeks at a personal financial expense.
 You should decide on just how much time and expense you are willing to invest in any one prospective position.

 Hello!
 Looks like you’re enjoying articles OnMyBubble.com.
 This article is free to read but you haven’t signed up for a free account yet.
 When you ’create a free account', we remember you, so when you ’Log In', you will always come right back to your personal profile page, with notifications and private messages, whenever someone replies to you.
 As a member you can follow / friend other members, post messages and comment on those posted by others.
 Members can even send private messages to individuals and groups.